Thermopylae

 The land is dominated by the coastal floodplain of the Spercheios river and is surrounded by sloping forested limestone mountains.
 There is continuous deposition of sediment from the river and travertine deposits from the hot springs which has substantially altered the landscape during the past few thousand years.
 The land surface on which the famous Battle of Thermopylae was fought in 480 BC is now buried under 20 m of soil.
 The shoreline has also advanced over the centuries because of the sedimentary deposition.
 The level of the Malian Gulf was also significantly higher during prehistoric times, and the Spercheios River was significantly shorter.
 Its shoreline advanced by up to 2 kilometers between 2500 BC and 480 BC but has still left several narrow passages between the sea and the mountains.
 The narrowest point on the plain, where the battle was probably fought, would have been less than 100 m wide.
 Between 480 BC and the 21st century, the shoreline advanced by as much as 9 km in places, eliminating the narrowest points of the pass and considerably increasing the size of the plain around the outlet of the Spercheios.

 The A1 motorway linking Athens and Thessaloniki now follows the ancient shoreline and thus splits the pass; a modern-day monument to King Leonidas I of Sparta is situated on the east side of the highway, directly across the road from the hill where Simonides' epitaph to the fallen is engraved in stone at the top.
 Thermopylae is part of the "horseshoe of Maliakos", also known as the "horseshoe of death": it is the narrowest part of the highway connecting the north and the south of Greece.
 It has many turns and has been the site of many vehicular accidents.

 The hot springs from which the pass derives its name still exist close to the foot of the hill.

 Origin

-Thermopylae means "hot gates," in reference to the presence of the hot sulphur springs in the area.
-The cavernous entrance to Hades, the underworld of Greek mythology, was said to be at Thermopylae.
-In one variation of the story of the Labours of Heracles, it was said that the waters at Thermopylae became hot because the hero Heracles tried to cleanse himself of Hydra poison in them.
+Thermopylae means "hot gates", referring to the area’s hot sulfur springs.
+The location was also associated with the cavernous entrance to Hades, the underworld in Greek mythology, which was said to be at Thermopylae.
+According to one version of the Labours of Heracles, it was said that the waters at Thermopylae became hot because the divine hero Heracles tried to cleanse himself of the Hydra's poison there.

-The first known Amphictyony, a group of religiously-associated ancient Greek tribes, was centered on the cult of Demeter at the city of Anthela, near Thermopylae.
+The first known Amphictyony, a group of religiously associated ancient Greek tribes, was centered on the cult of Demeter at the city of Anthela, near Thermopylae.
 The delegates to this first Amphictyony were dubbed the Pylagorai ("gate-assemblers"); since Demeter had chthonic or underworld associations in many of her older cults, this may be a reference to the gates of Hades.